tmedwards/sugarcube-2/docs/api/api-save.md

 ### `Save.onLoad.delete(handler)` → *boolean* {#save-api-method-onload-delete}

-Deletes the specified on-load handler.
+Deletes the specified on-load handler, returning `true` if the handler existed or `false` if not.

 #### History: